collective/collective.transmute/docs/docs/concepts/index.md

 Developers can extend its functionality by subclassing base classes for custom extraction, transformation, or loading logic.

-## Plone core: `plone.exportimport`
+### Plone core: `plone.exportimport`

+Since Plone 6.0, {term}`plone.exportimport` is a slimmer version of `collective.exportimport`.
+While `collective.exportimport` supports older Plone versions and Python 2, and also takes care of data conversion from Archetypes to Dexterity, `plone.exportimport` focuses only on latest Plone and Python.
-Since Plone 6.0 (and as a core package from 6.1), {term}`plone.exportimport` provides standardized export and import capabilities.
-Inspired by `collective.exportimport`, it offers a predictable directory structure and a clear contract for importing data into Plone.
+It offers a predictable directory structure and a clear contract for importing data into Plone.
 This makes it easier for developers and integrators to move data between recent Plone sites.

+In Plone 6.0.x versions, `plone.exportimport` was a separate add-on.
+It became a Plone core package in 6.1.0.